ritikgshah/SpectraMorph/py_implementation.md

-# Python Implementation Details for SpectraLift
+# Python Implementation Details for SpectraMorph

-This document provides a comprehensive guide for using the Python scripts included in the SpectraLift framework.
+This document provides a comprehensive guide for using the Python scripts included in the SpectraMorph framework.
 Whether you're working in an IDE or running experiments from the command line, this guide will help you navigate the available options and choose the best configuration for your use case.

 ---